jnises/llmog/README.md

 The tool processes each log entry through a pre-trained language model, which rates its importance on a scale from 0 to 100.
 This rating is then used to generate a color-coded output, making it easier to identify critical log entries at a glance.

 Very much a prototype.
-Using Llama 3.2 3B currently, which is small, but may still be very slow depending on hardware.
+Using a finetuned Gemma 3 1B, which is small, but may still be very slow depending on hardware.

 If you give it something other than a log-file the model has a tendency to get quite confused.